Teleportation=Translation: Continuous recovery of black hole information: From a Discrete Protocol to a Continuous Path

-Intuitively, the interpolation parameter $p \in [1, \infty]$ connects these spaces, where the intermediate elements behave like fractional powers of states and operators.
-In our specific context, we reparametrize this interpolation using $s = 1/p \in [0, 1]$.
-Crucially, by interpolating between the reference weight $\tilde{\phi}_0$ and its restriction $\tilde{\phi}_1 = \tilde{\phi}_0 \circ \tilde{E}$, we model the continuous loss of information.
-This transition follows the modular flow, ensuring that the non-commutative structure is preserved via analytic continuation, providing the unique rigidity required for our canonical path.
-Based on this structure, we define the interpolation path as follows.
+We construct the continuous interpolation path by bridging these two lifted algebras, $\tilde{\mathcal{M}}$ and $\tilde{\mathcal{N}}$, via the analytic structure of non-commutative $L^p$ spaces.
+The key mechanism is to identify the interpolation parameter $s \in [0, 1]$ with the $L^p$-space parameter $p$ via the relation $s=1/p$.
+This parameterization physically governs the information resolution of the algebra along the path.
+Equivalently, by interpolating between the reference weight $\tilde{\phi}_0$ and its restriction $\tilde{\phi}_1 = \tilde{\phi}_0 \circ \tilde{E}$, we model the continuous loss of information.
+This transition follows the modular flow, ensuring that the non-commutative structure is preserved via analytic continuation, providing the unique rigidity required for our canonical path. \begin{itemize} \item At $s=0$ ($p=\infty$): The system corresponds to the non-commutative $L^\infty$-space, which is the algebra itself.
+Thus, we retain the full information of the envelope algebra $\tilde{\mathcal{M}}$. \item At $s=1$ ($p=1$): The system corresponds to the non-commutative $L^1$-space (the predual), restricted to the subalgebra.
+Here, the information is fully coarse-grained to the target algebra $\tilde{\mathcal{N}}$. \item For $0 < s < 1$: The system possesses an intermediate information resolution, defined by the analytic interpolation between the full algebra $\tilde{\mathcal{M}}$ and the subalgebra $\tilde{\mathcal{N}}$. \end{itemize}

-\begin{definition}[Canonical Interpolation Path] Let $\tilde{\phi}_0$ be the faithful normal semifinite dual weight on the crossed product algebra $\tilde{\mathcal{M}}$, constructed from the physical weight $\omega$ on $\mathcal{M}$.
-We designate $\tilde{\phi}_0$ as the reference weight.\footnote{Note that $\tilde{\phi}_0$ is distinct from the canonical trace $\tau$; while $\tau$ provides the structural background for the lifted setting, $\tilde{\phi}_0$ represents the physical reference weight.}
+Based on this structure, we define the interpolation path as follows. \begin{definition}[Canonical Interpolation Path] Let $\tilde{\phi}_0$ be the faithful normal semifinite dual weight on the crossed product algebra $\tilde{\mathcal{M}}$, constructed from the physical weight $\omega$ on $\mathcal{M}$.
+This dual weight $\tilde{\phi}_0$ serves as the reference weight for the interpolation.